Elections in Lebanon: Taif Agreement

-Lebanon's national legislature is called the Chamber of Deputies (مجلس النواب).
-Since the elections of 1992 (the first since the reforms of the Taif Agreement of 1989) removed the built-in majority previously enjoyed by Christians, the Parliament is composed of 128 seats with a term of four years.
+Lebanon's national legislature is the Parliament of Lebanon (مجلس النواب).
+Since the elections of 1992, the first since the reforms of the Taif Agreement of 1989 removed the built-in majority previously enjoyed by Christians, the Parliament is composed of 128 seats with a term of four years.

 Seats in the Parliament are confessionally distributed but elected by universal suffrage.
 Each religious community has an allotted number of seats in the Parliament (see the table below).
 They do not represent only their co-religionists, however; all candidates in a particular constituency, regardless of religious affiliation, must receive a plurality of the total vote, which includes followers of all confessions.
 The system was designed to minimize inter-sectarian competition and maximize cross-confessional cooperation: candidates are opposed only by co-religionists, but must seek support from outside their own faith in order to be elected.

 In practice, this system has led to charges of gerrymandering.
 The opposition Qornet Shehwan Gathering, a group opposed to the previous pro-Syrian governments, has claimed that constituency boundaries have been drawn so as to allow many Shi'a Muslims to be elected from Shi'a-majority constituencies (where the Hezbollah Party is strong), while allocating many Christian members to Muslim-majority constituencies, forcing Christian politicians to represent Muslim interests.
 Similar charges, but in reverse, were made against the Chamoun administration in the 1950s.

 The following table sets out the confessional allocation of seats in the Parliament before and after the Taif Agreement.

-Before the next election, the electoral law will be reformed.
-Among the changes most likely are a reduction of the voting age from 21 to 18, a more proportional electoral system, reforms to the oversight of elections and an invitation for Lebanese voters from abroad to register in the embassies, although there is no clear promise of them being able to vote from abroad.
+Currently, there are plans to reform Lebanon's election laws at least before the 2028 Lebanese general election.
+Among the changes most likely are a reduction of the voting age from 21 to 18, a more proportional electoral system, reforms to the oversight of elections and an invitation for Lebanese voters from abroad to register to vote in Lebanese embassies, although there is currently no clear promise of them being able to vote from abroad.

 Especially outside the major cities, elections tend to focus more on local than national issues, and it is not unusual for a party to join an electoral ticket in one constituency while aligned with a rival party – even an ideologically opposite party – in another constituency.

 Lebanese presidential elections are indirect, with the President being elected to a 6-year term by the Parliament.